josenymad/front-end_developer_task/README.md

 ## Additional Features

-With more time, I would have written more tests and worked on some styling to make it visually appealing
+With more time, I would have written further tests, worked on some styling to make it visually appealing and also added a feature to display first half and second half match data